susmitpy/talks/mongodb_change_stream.md

 1. What is a Stream
 2. Change Data Capture
 3. Intro to MongoDB
+4. Intro to MongoDB Replica Sets
-4. Intro to MongoDB Change Stream
+5. Intro to MongoDB Change Stream
-5. Intro to Kafka
+6. Intro to Kafka
-6. Intro to Neo4j
+7. Intro to Neo4j
-7. ⁠Intro to Kafka Connect
+9. Intro to Kafka Connect
-8. One Use Case
+10. One Use Case
-9. Live Demo
+11. Live Demo
-10. Q&A
+12. Q&A

 <style>
     li {
-        font-size: 1.3em;
+        font-size: 1.2em;
     }
 </style>